Exabyte-io/documentation/docs/tutorials/jobs-cli/job-cli-example.md

 Just like before, we are using template variables again instead of the [project](../../jobs/projects.md) name and email.
 Variables starting with `$PBS` are automatically set by the [resource manager](../../infrastructure/resource/overview.md), and are known as the ["PBS Directives"](../../jobs-cli/batch-scripts/directives.md).

-The rest of the Batch Script contains [UNIX commands](../../jobs-cli/batch-scripts/commands.md) necessary for [loading the required modules](../../cli/actions/modules.md) and [running the job in parallel](../../jobs-cli/batch-scripts/commands.md#4.-launch-parallel-job) via CLI.
+The rest of the Batch Script contains UNIX commands necessary for [loading the required modules](../../cli/actions/modules-actions.md) and running the executables in parallel.

 ## 3. Shell Script